AttilaLundin/HTTP-Server/README.md

-### **Testing**
+## **Testing**
-There are some tests that you can start by uncommenting the following line in row 26 in the connectionhandler:
+There are some tests that you can start by uncommenting the following line in row 26 in the connectionhhandler:

 `//go test.INITTEST()`